MicrosoftDocs/architecture-center/docs/example-scenario/data/hybrid-etl-with-adf-content.md

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

 Data Factory is a cost-effective way to orchestrate data movement in the cloud.
-The cost is based on several factors:
+The cost is based on the number of:

-- Number of pipeline executions
+- Pipeline executions.
-- Number of entities/activities used within the pipeline
+- Entities/activities used within the pipeline.
-- Number of monitoring operations
+- Monitoring operations.
-- Number of integration runtimes (Azure-hosted integration runtime or self-hosted integration runtime)
+- Integration runtimes (Azure-hosted integration runtime or self-hosted integration runtime).

 Data Factory uses consumption-based billing.
 Therefore, cost is only incurred during pipeline executions and monitoring.
 The execution of a basic pipeline would cost as little as 50 cents and the monitoring as little as 25 cents.
 To create a more accurate estimate based on your specific workload, use the [Azure cost calculator](https://azure.microsoft.com/pricing/calculator).